9 (Avoidable) Renovation Mistakes That New Homeowners Make

 Interior Firm: Omni Design

 Instead, start off your makeover by dropping in a quote request!
 Get connected with reliable interior designers, architects or contractor-IDs based on your home, budget, and renovation needs — for free.

-What’s more, homeowners who engage a Qanvast-recommended designer are eligible for the Qanvast Guarantee, which safeguards your renovation deposits.
+What’s more, homeowners who enquire with an interior firm via our platform are automatically part of the Qanvast Trust Programme, including the Qanvast Guarantee that safeguards your renovation deposits.
 So go ahead and renovate with peace of mind!